curityio/nonce-authenticator/README.md

 mvn package
 ```

-This will produce a JAR file in the `target` directory, which can be installed.
+This will produce JAR files in the `target` directory, which can be installed.\

-### Deploy the JAR Files

 Gather the following files from the `target` folder:

 ```text